Mt. Joy (restaurant): Food truck and brick-and-mortar restaurants

 In September 2023, Mt.
 Joy launched a food truck on East Olive Way, in the parking lot of a former Starbucks shop.
 According to GeekWire, Mt.
 Joy had fifteen employees at the time.
 Mt.
 Joy also announced plans to open a brick-and-mortar restaurant on Capitol Hill, on the ground level of the Sunset Electric apartment building near the intersection of 11th and Pine Street.

 The restaurant opened on December 1, 2023, with a reported $1.5 million in funding from multiple investors.
 Harry Cheadle of Eater Seattle noted how Mt.
 Joy opened in close proximity to multiple fried chicken eateries, and even launched the same week as a Dave's Hot Chicken restaurant.
 In addition to Hungry Hollow, four other farms in Western Washington have supplied chickens to Mt.
 Joy, as of late 2023.
 According to Eater Seattle, the owners hope to expand to thousands of locations.

+In 2024, a second 900-square-foot brick and mortar location opened in South Lake Union.

+Conscious Hospitality co-founder Daniel Brawer acquired the business in June 2025.
+Both Seattle locations closed in March 2026.

 Leadership

-Cape is the chief executive officer.
-Pat Snavely is another founding partner as well as chief marketing officer.
-Justin Kaufman is a co-founder as well as Mt.
+Cape was the chief executive officer.
+Pat Snavely was another founding partner as well as chief marketing officer.
+Justin Kaufman was a co-founder as well as Mt.
 Joy's chief technology officer.
-Dionne Himmelfarb, who has been a chef for Stowell, is the chief culinary officer, and Jones is the chief agricultural officer.
+Dionne Himmelfarb, who was previously a chef for Stowell, was the chief culinary officer.
+Jones was the chief agricultural officer.